apache/druid/docs/development/extensions-core/datasketches-theta.md

 ### Constant Theta Sketch

 You can use the constant theta sketch post aggregator to add a Base64-encoded constant theta sketch value for use in other post-aggregators.
-For example,  `thetaSketchSetOp`
+For example,  `thetaSketchSetOp`.

 ```json
 {